Job Retention Scheme

 One approach may be to draw up an objective selection criteria such as would be used in a redundancy scoring exercise.

 The decision must not based on any discriminatory criteria, unless such discrimination is likely to be justified.
-For example, it may be possible to justify choosing to use age as a criterion in circumstances where people over 70 are understood to be at higher risk.
+For example, it may be possible to justify choosing to use age as a criterion in circumstances where people over 70 are understood to be at higher risk of serious illness.

 Can I rotate furlough leave between my employees?